Tamper proof screws are anti-theft and anti-vandalism fasteners which are designed to be difficult to remove.

 If you’re in the market for tamper proof or tamper resistant screws, bolts or nuts, you need knowledge about what devices are best for your application.

-What’s the difference between Tamper Resistant and Tamper Proof?
+What’s the difference between Tamper Resistant and Tamper Proof Screws?

 There’s a common misconception that tamper resistant screws and tamper proof screws are the same thing, however, this is not the case.
-Tamper resistant screws are relatively difficult to remove, whereas tamper-proof are nigh on impossible.
+Tamper resistant screws are relatively difficult to remove, whereas tamper-proof is nigh on impossible without the right tool.

 Resistant, implies and dictates that the fastener is designed to be installed and removed with a special tool made specifically for that range of fasteners, stopping Joe Bloggs from picking up his ordinary tools and loosening the screw.